photoprism/photoprism/README.md

 - [GitHub Sponsors](https://link.photoprism.app/sponsor) is priced in USD and also offers [one-time donations](https://link.photoprism.app/donate)
 - [Patreon](https://link.photoprism.app/patreon) is priced in Euro and also offers yearly payments
-- Stripe will be available in 2022, so you can sign up directly in the app without having a Patreon or GitHub account
+- Stripe will be available in 2022, so you can sign up directly in the app
 - You are welcome to [contact us](https://photoprism.app/contact) for [crypto donations](https://photoprism.app/crypto-donations), bank account details, and business partnerships

 Why your support matters: